 Second-seeded Nicolas Almagro of Spain, a three-time winner in Brazil, was upset by Federico Delbonis of Argentina 6-3, 3-6, 2-6.
 The 17th-ranked Almagro had 10 break points but only capitalized in one of them, in the first set.

 "I have to look ahead, it's a long year and it's just beginning," Almagro said.
-"I didn't play at my best level but I know that I can do a lot better."

 The 61st-ranked Delbonis had never advanced past the qualifying round in his four appearances at the Brazil Open.
 He will play his quarterfinal against Albert Montanes of Spain, who advanced when Brazilian Joao Souza retired with back problems while trailing 6-4, 2-3.